-How To Do Salesforce QA
+How to do Salesforce QA

 The QA process in Salesforce is an essential part of software development, testing, and deployment.
 It is a systematic approach to ensuring that the Salesforce application meets the required quality standards and specifications.

-How To Do Salesforce QA
+How to do Salesforce QA

 Table of contents